sardorboboshov/zoomcamp-project/README.md

 1. You need docker installed
 2. GCP account
 3. DBT account

-The steps to reproduce the projec
+The steps to reproduce the project:

+1. Go to the airflow folder:

+    1. Run **docker-compose build .** to build the docker image
+    2. Run **docker-compose up -d** to start the containers
+    3. Create the Google project and dataset
+    4. Create the DBT project
+    4. Add the Google and DBT credentials to Variables and Connections